DataDog/documentation/content/en/synthetics/troubleshooting/_index.md

   text: "Configure an API Test"
 ---

-If you experience issues setting up or configuring Datadog Synthetic Monitoring, use this information to begin troubleshooting.
-If you continue to have trouble, [contact Datadog's support team][1].
+If you experience issues setting up or configuring Datadog Synthetic Monitoring, use this page to start troubleshooting.
+If you continue to have trouble, [contact Datadog Support][1].

 ## API tests

-### I'm seeing variations in network timings
+### Network timings are varied

 If you see a sudden spike or overall increase in your API test [timing metrics][2], this usually indicates a bottleneck or delay in the request.
-See this guide on [API Test Timings and Variations][3] to learn more.
+For more information, see this guide on [API Test Timings and Variations][3].

 ## Browser tests